data-storage-lab/BugBench/README.md

 ## ConfDBugStudy ##

-The "ConfDBugStudy" folder contains the bug studied in "ConfD: Analyzing Configuration Dependencies of File Systems for Fun and Profit".
+The "ConfDBugStudy" folder contains the bug studied in "[ConfD: Analyzing Configuration Dependencies of File Systems for Fun and Profit](https://www.usenix.org/conference/fast23/presentation/mahmud)", which was published in the 21st USENIX Conference on File and Storage Technologies ([FAST](https://www.usenix.org/conference/fast23)), 2023.

 By analyzing 78 bug patches from 2 file systems (Ext4 and XFS) and their utilitis, we derived a taxonomy of configuration dependencies.
 We used the derived pattern and taxonomy to build a tool "ConfD" to extract configuration dependencies from the source code automatically and leverage them to find configuration related issues.

 ## Contact ##
-Om R. Gatla (ogatla@iastate.edu),
+Om R. Gatla (ogatla@iastate.edu)
-Duo Zhang (duozhang@iastate.edu),
+Duo Zhang (duozhang@iastate.edu)
-Tabassum Mahmud (tmahmud@iastate.edu).
+Tabassum Mahmud (tmahmud@iastate.edu)
+Chongliu Jia (jcl0618@iastate.edu)